kveperedo/astro-portfolio/src/content/portfolio/info.md

 name: kevin von erich peredo
 position: Fullstack Developer

-mainDescription:
+summary:
     - Hello!
 I'm a fullstack developer with a passion for building beautiful and functional web applications.
-With three years of experience in software development, I've had the opportunity to work with a variety of frontend tools and technologies, including HTML, CSS, ReactJS, TypeScript, and more.
+With three years of experience in software development, I've had the opportunity to work with a variety of frontend tools and technologies including HTML, CSS, ReactJS, TypeScript, and more.
+I'm also expanding my knowledge of fullstack development using tools like TRPC, Prisma, Vercel, and AWS.
     - In this portfolio, you'll find examples of my work, including some of the web applications I've built.
 Please feel free to take a look and get in touch if you're interested in working together.
 I'm always looking for new challenges and opportunities to collaborate with other talented people.

 experience: